FAQ

 How many divers will be joining?

-The maximum group size for cavern tours is 4 divers.
-I maintain this limit for certification training and discovery dives as well, to ensure quality attention and personalized service.
+The maximum group size for cavern tours is 4 divers per guide.
+We maintain this limit for PADI certification training and Discovery Dives as well, to ensure quality attention and personalized service.
+For groups larger than 4, additional dive guides or instructors will be added.

 What’s the best cenote to visit?

-All of them!
 It’s difficult to choose a favorite cenote as they each offer their own special formations and features.
 Whether you’re seeking amazing light displays, mystical hydrogen sulfide layers, fascinating aquatic life, or ancient Mayan artifacts, every site contains unique wonders.
-Let me know what you’re most excited about experiencing and I can customize the perfect cavern combination.
+Let us know what you’re most excited about experiencing and we can customize the perfect cavern combination.

 Can I dive in both the ocean and the cenotes?